 Maintenance

-Regular Repairs: While durable, Tadelakt can develop small cracks or imperfections over time.
-Minor repairs can be made by reapplying fresh plaster, which is one of its key benefits—its ability to be restored relatively easily.
+Tadelakt requires some maintenance to preserve its finish.
+Regular cleaning with a mild soap solution and occasional reapplication of natural soap will help maintain its water resistance and shine.
+While durable, Tadelakt can develop small cracks or imperfections over time.
+Minor repairs can be made by reapplying fresh plaster, which is one of its key benefits - its ability to be restored relatively easily.

 Tadelakt, rooted in ancient Moroccan tradition, showcases timeless elegance, sustainability, and masterful craftsmanship.
 Once used in hammams and palaces, it now enhances modern luxury spaces with its distinctive, eco-friendly finish